pde294/Bike-Sharing-Analysis/README.md

 # bikesharingupdated
 ##Overview
  - The purpose of this analysis is to examine trends occuring in August 2019 with Citibike rides.
+Trends examined include top starting and top ending locations, trip durations, trip durations by gender, checkout days and times, and checkout days and times by gender.

 ##KeyResults
 https://public.tableau.com/profile/paromita.de7321#!/vizhome/NYCCitiBike_16154168316630/TopStartingLocations
 https://public.tableau.com/profile/paromita.de7321#!/vizhome/NYCCitiBike_16154168316630/TopEndingLocations
- - Top starting and stopping locations and rides were in Manhattan.
+ - Top starting and stopping locations and rides spanned Manhattan from Midtown to Battery Park.

 https://public.tableau.com/profile/paromita.de7321#!/vizhome/NYCCitibikeChallenge_16156062728130/Story1 (Checkout Times for Users)
  - Overall, the majority of people took out Citibikes for 5-7 minute trips.